Kaiahuwhenua Miraka Kau

 Chances of getting a job as a dairy farmer are good because there is high demand for people with dairy farming skills.

-Dairy farm assistant and dairy farm manager appear on Immigration New Zealand's immediate skill shortage list.
-This means the Government is actively encouraging skilled dairy farm workers from overseas to work in New Zealand.
+Dairy farm manager and dairy farm assistant manager appear on Immigration New Zealand's immediate skill shortage list.
+This means the Government is actively encouraging skilled dairy farmers from overseas to work in New Zealand.

 Dairy farm assistant opportunities